Constitution of Iran: Article 107

-The Leadership Experts Majlis - after the eminent Marja-e Taqlid and great leader of Islam’s universal revolution and founder of the Islamic Republic of Iran, Ayatollah-al Uzma Imam Khomeini who was acknowledged and accepted as a Marja and Leader by the vast majority of the people - these Experts elected by the people shall be entrusted with the task of designating the Leader.
+The Leadership Experts Majlis - after the Marja-e Taqlid and leader of Islam’s universal revolution and founder of the Islamic Republic of Iran, Ayatollah-al Uzma Imam Khomeini who was acknowledged and accepted as a Marja and Leader by the vast majority of the people - these Experts elected by the people shall be entrusted with the task of designating the Leader.

 The experts of the Leadership Experts Majlis shall examine and discuss all the fuqaha who possess the qualifications referred to in Articles 5 and 109.
 If they come to the conclusion that one of them is the most knowledgeable in Islamic rulings and the subjects of fiqh or in political and social issues or enjoys general popularity or has special distinction in any of the qualifications mentioned in Article 109, they shall elect him as the Leader or otherwise they shall elect and declare one of them as the Leader.

 The Leader elected by the Experts shall assume the Wilayat-ul Amr and all the responsibilities arising from it.
 The leader shall be equal before the law to the rest of the people of the country.